Defending You Against Sexual Misconduct Allegations

 In their rush to comply with the “Dear Colleague Letter,” colleges and universities have devised half-baked, unfair, and unreliable procedural protocols to adjudicate sexual misconduct allegations.
 That the accused students, the very individuals they are entrusted to educate and protect, are academically and summarily executed under these protocols is, unfortunately, of small consequence to these administrations.
 Showcasing their fashionable “get tough” approach to allegations of sexual assault trumps all other considerations.

 Identifying and retaining a competent attorney may be critical to saving a student accused of sexual assault from the academic abyss and defending him against any ensuing criminal charges.
 If you have decided to retain counsel, do so as early in the process as reasonably possible.
-College and university investigations are completed relatively quickly, and closely followed by the disciplinary hearing.
-The student may have only days to devise a defense strategy, interview witnesses, and craft a written response.
+College and university investigations are completed relatively quickly.
+The student may have only days to devise a defense strategy, interview witnesses, craft a written response or submit to an “interview” with a Title IX investigator.

 If you or a loved one is accused of sexual misconduct on a college campus, call us at 617-492-0055 at your earliest convenience.
 We want to get right to work.